-Praised by the New York Times for "Crucially, deftly navigating the border of genuine emotion through his singing" tenor Isai Jess Muñoz enjoys a busy schedule of opera, concerts and recitals, performing repertoire from the Renaissance and Baroque to the 21st Century.
-He has appeared with leading ensembles and companies around the world including the Israel Philharmonic, the New York Philharmonic, Mostly Mozart Festival at Lincoln Center, the Grammy-winning Voices of Ascension, Verbier Music Festival of Switzerland, Bard Music Festival, Alvin Ailey Dance Theater on Broadway, New York City Opera, American Symphony Orchestra, American Composers Symphony and The Cincinnati Opera.
+Praised by The New York Times for "Crucially, deftly navigating the border of genuine emotion through his singing" tenor Isaí Jess Muñoz enjoys a busy schedule of opera, concerts and recitals, performing repertoire from the Renaissance and Baroque to the 21st century.
+In concert, he has appeared with leading orchestras in America and internationally including the Israel Philharmonic, the New York Philharmonic, the Los Angeles Philharmonic, the American Symphony Orchestra, Lincoln Center's Mostly Mozart Festival, Orchestra of St. Luke's, Orpheus Chamber Orchestra, New York's Voices of Ascension, the Verbier Music Festival of Switzerland, and Bard Music Festival.
+In opera, he has appeared throughout America with companies such as the New York City Opera, Cincinnati Opera, Opera Orlando, Utah Festival Opera, St. Petersburg Opera, Phoenicia International Festival of the Voice, New York Opera Society and more.
+In the field of crossover performance, since 2008, Muñoz has been a member of Alvin Ailey Dance Theater's music ensemble for their annual winter season at New York's City Center on Broadway.